-- The awards may be used in any country other than the one in which the applicant was educated and other than the one in which the applicant habitually resides.
+- The awards are intended to encourage international scholarship and are to be used in a country other than the one in which the applicant was educated and other than the one in which the applicant habitually resides.
 For example: A New Zealand national or long-time resident enrolled in a New Zealand doctoral programme:

 - Would not be eligible if her research is to be carried out in New Zealand.

 - Would be eligible if her research or part of her research is to be carried out in another country.
 A Kenyan national enrolled in a New Zealand doctoral programme.